zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/setup-environment/setup-environment.md

 ## Acknowledgements
 * **Authors:**
+    * Lauran Serhal, User Assistance Developer, Oracle Database and Big Data User Assistance
     * Martin Gubar, Director, Oracle Big Data Product Management
-    * Lauran Serhal, Principal UA Developer, Oracle Database and Big Data User Assistance
-* **Last Updated By/Date:** Lauran Serhal, October 2020
+* **Last Updated By/Date:** Lauran Serhal, December 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.